 4. Communication Calamity

-A lack of communication can cause even the most successful of business to make critical errors from time to time.
+A lack of communication can cause even the most successful businesses to make critical errors from time to time.
 Making sure every employee knows exactly what they’re supposed to be doing is a good way to ensure everybody’s work gets done while allowing you to identify who is falling behind in their own work and why.

 5. The Seclusion Trap

-Secluding your employees used to be seen as a way to increase their productivity, and so divided “cubicle” offices became the norm for most businesses.
+Securing your employees used to be seen as a way to increase their productivity, so divided “cubicle” offices became the norm for most businesses.
 In the modern era, with computer capabilities being what they are, and the whole internet is at your employee’s fingertips, a private cubicle isn’t exactly a sign of productivity anymore.
 Trying a more “open-plan” style office can help improve productivity.

-6. Management Mayhem
+6. Management Mayhem and Employee Productivity

 Different management styles work for different people.
 Some people are better suited to autocratic management styles.
 On the other side, others flourish under a more even, equal approach.
 Finding out what works for your employees is a huge step in the right direction for productivity.
 This simply may revolutionize the output of your team.